Understanding the conceptPDF Accessibility

 In most cases, an accessible PDF cannot be recognized at first glance.
 This is because it is the invisible structural layer that makes a PDF accessible.
 PAC makes this structure level visible and checks it.

-When is a PDF is accessible?
+When is a PDF accessible?

 Global standards provide a guide for software manufacturers and document creators to support them making accessible digital content, the consistency of the standards enables a user to read a PDF.